dqops/dqo/docs/getting-started/review-results-on-dashboards.md

 Once you are on the **Profiling issues count per check** dashboard, you will be able to review a summary of executed tests (checks) and their results, categorized by type of check.
-You can filter the data on the dashboard simply by clicking on the filters on top part of the dashboard, as well as clicking on the name of the connection, schema, data group etc.
+You can filter the data on the dashboard simply by clicking on the filters on top part of the dashboard, as well as clicking on the name of the connection, schema, data group etc. //todo: screen

 ![Total issue details dashboard](https://dqops.com/docs/images/getting-started/profiling-issues-count-per-check-dashboard.png)